 Semaglutide (Wegovy®, Ozempic®)

 Semaglutide is a GLP-1 receptor agonist.
 It mimics a single hormone called GLP-1 (glucagon-like peptide-1) that your gut naturally produces after eating.
-GLP-1 slows how fast your stomach empties, tells your brain you are full, and helps regulate blood sugar.
-The medication amplifies this signal so it lasts longer and is stronger than what your body produces on its own.
+GLP-1 slows gastric emptying, which means food stays in your stomach longer.
+It also signals fullness to your brain and helps keep blood sugar in check.
+The medication amplifies these effects so they last longer and hit harder than what your body produces on its own.

 Tirzepatide (Zepbound®, Mounjaro®)